Conditions Classic Phenylketonuria

 PKU is an autosomal recessive genetic condition.
 This means that a child must inherit two copies of the non-working gene for PKU, one from each parent, in order to have the condition.
 The parents of a child with an autosomal recessive condition each carry one copy of the non-working gene, but they typically do not show signs and symptoms of the condition.
 While having a child with PKU is rare, when both parents are carriers, they can have more than one child with the condition.
 Learn more about autosomal recessive inheritance.

 Because PKU is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for PKU, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
-The Clinic Services Search Engine offered by the National Coordinating Center for the Regional Genetic and Newborn Screening Service Collaboratives and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.
+The Clinic Services Search Engine offered by the American College of Medical Genetics and Genomics (ACMG) and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.

 Kristin Vanags writes about her son Joseph who was diagnosed with phenylketonuria (PKU) through newborn screening.
 Currently at age three, Joseph is healthy and happy.
 His mom is growing more and more confident that her family will be able to manage the condition.
 Read Joseph’s story on the Georgia PKU Connect website.

 Anna Parker was diagnosed with PKU through newborn screening.
 Now a healthy elementary school teacher, Anna considers herself blessed to have a treatable condition.
-Read her story on the Georgia PKU Connect website.
+Watch a video about her story here.